Garlic Lemon Tuna Pasta

 Instructions

-• Bring a large pot of salted water to a boil.
-Add the pasta and cook according to package instructions until al dente.
-Reserve ½ cup pasta cooking water, then drain the pasta.
-Return to the pot to keep warm.
+• In a large pot of boiling salted water, cook the pasta al dente according to package instructions.
+Reserve ½ cup of the cooking water, drain and return back to the pot to keep warm.

 Notes